cloudprivacylabs/lsa/web/content/_index.md

 {{<figure src="vocab-mapping.png" class="text-center my-3">}}

-### Use Case: Semantic Data Warehouse
+### Semantic Data Warehouse

 A traditional data warehouse uses source specific ETL scripts to normalize and ingest data.
 Maintenance of such scripts relies heavily on internally developed tools and know-how.
-A semantic data warehouse based on the layered schema architecture replaces such ETL scripts with source specific schema variants, which can be reused in different scenarios and can be shared.
+A semantic data warehouse based on the layered schema architecture replaces such ETL scripts with source specific schema variants.
+The schema variants can be reused in different scenarios and can be shared.

 {{<figure src="dw-fanin-fanout-sm.png" class="text-center my-3">}}

-### Use Case: Privacy-Conscious Data Exchange
+### Privacy-Conscious Data Exchange

 Data exchange policies and user consent dictate what types of data can be exchanged with whom and for what purposes.
 Traditionally this is